Nickssingh/Hyperparameter-Tuning-XGBoost/README.md

 The focus of the dataset is on customer attrition within the telecommunication industry.
 The data is of a telecom service provider.
 Such type of data is often used by organizations to build prediction models, and companies use the models to identify customers who can discontinue services.
 Following are the variables in the dataset.

 *Target Variable*
-- Churn - Customers who discontinued services with last month
+- Churn - Customers who discontinued services within last month

 *Input Variables*
 - Demographic Information - age, gender, partner, and dependents